 A doctor working on an Intensive Care Unit (ICU) in a London hospital reports from the COVID front line.

 In January 2020, news of a novel coronavirus trickled in from Hubei province.
-Me and my colleagues in a major London ICU were complacent.
+My colleagues and I in a major London ICU were complacent.
 Like with SARS and MERS, it felt tucked away; happening ‘over there’.
-It wasn’t until my night shift on March 5th, when the duty Consultant Intensivist relayed the shocking hospital statistics coming from Italy, that reality struck me.
-Out of 2000 hospitalised COVID patients, 250 of them were being ventilated in intensive care.
+It wasn’t until my night shift on 5th March, when the duty Consultant Intensivist relayed the shocking hospital statistics coming from Italy, that reality struck me.
+Out of 2,000 hospitalised COVID patients, 250 of them were being ventilated in intensive care.

-This meant over 10% of Italian hospital admissions required respiratory support.
+This meant that more than 10% of Italian hospital admissions required respiratory support.
 Such numbers seemed unimaginable.
-In the ICU I normally care for four patients at a time; how would I cope with intubated patients in unending rows?
+In the ICU, I normally care for four patients at a time; how would I cope with intubated patients in unending rows?
 And with healthcare staff dying, exposed to greater viral loads than the general public, many of us started writing our wills.